joeyparrish/kinetoscope/encoder/README.md

   * `--dithering`: The dithering algorithm, which controls how the limited palette of 15 colors per frame are used to represent the full color original image.
-The default of "bayer" produces good results for most content, but you may prefer "none" in some cases.
+The default is "none".
 For a full list of options, see https://ffmpeg.org/ffmpeg-filters.html#paletteuse